1

 1. Read through this program page to learn if you are eligible for the grant.

-4. If approved, review our Project Proposal Scoring Rubrics, (Doc) and complete an application in the OEDIT Application Portal.
+3. If approved, review our Project Proposal Scoring Rubrics, (Google Doc) and submit and application.

 Completing the Pre-Application